 After his Club 51 session, Sunnyland Slim experienced the only significant recording drought since he had begun making records; he couldn't find another small company willing to issue his work on singles.
-After picking up a little sideman work for Abco (1956), he would not resume his recording activity until the early 1960s, as the blues revival kicked in.
+After picking up a little sideman work for Abco (1956) and one session for Cobra (also 1956), he would not resume his recording activity until the early 1960s, as the blues revival kicked in.

 Club 51 considered releasing another record on Prince Cooper, who remained active in Chicago-area clubs, sometimes with a trio and sometimes with a quartet.
 "Blues at the Capri" is a significant jazz performance by a trio.
 It runs 7 1/2 minutes and takes up both sides of a 10-inch 78.